nagasudhirpulla/taming_python/blog/links for author.md

 ### TODOS
 * dataframe rename columns using dict and lists
 * convert dataframe into list of dictionaries using df.to_dict('records')
-* process dataframes and dbf in chunk
+* process dataframes and dbf in chunks
 * docxtpl tutorial for templates, plots, images etc
 * Histogram in python
 * Manage application configuration or application secrets in Excel